M66B/FairEmail/FAQ.md

 You can switch to periodically synchronization of messages in the receive settings to remove the notification, but be aware that this might use more battery power.
 See [here](#user-content-faq39) for more details about battery usage.

-Android 8 Oreo might also shows a status bar notification with the text *Apps are running in the background*.
+Android 8 Oreo might also show a status bar notification with the text *Apps are running in the background*.
 Please see [here](https://www.reddit.com/r/Android/comments/7vw7l4/psa_turn_off_background_apps_notification/) about how you can disable this notification.

 Some people suggested to use [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) instead of an Android service with a status bar notification,